 I was a PhD student at CSDL of ICS UH Manoa advised by Professor Philip M Johnson.
 The focus of my dissertation research was on empirical software process discovery.
-Working on this, I have proposed, designed, and developed the Software Trajectory Analysis framework -- a general approach for recurrent behaviors discovery and ranking from systematic measurement of software process artifacts.
-I defended my dissertation in January, 2015, and currently looking for a postdoctoral position; my short resume is available here.
+Working on this, I have proposed, designed, and developed the Software Trajectory Analysis framework -- a general approach for recurrent behavior discovery and ranking from systematic measurements of software artifacts.
+I defended my dissertation in early 2015, and currently looking for a postdoctoral position; my short resume is available here.

-While finishing the school, I am increasingly involved in the development of spatio-temporal data mining techniques.
-Recently, we have proposed a novel techniques for time series recurrent patterns discovery and for spatio-temporal anomaly discovery, which are based on symbolic discretization and grammatical inference.
-My next research project combines my work on recurrent behaviors discovery and spatio-temporal data ming aiming at the recurrent-behaviors based activity mining.
+Extending my dissertation research on recurrent behaviors discovery, I am increasingly involved in the development of spatio-temporal data mining techniques.
+Recently, we have proposed novel techniques for time series recurrent pattern (i.e., motif) discovery and for spatio-temporal anomaly (i.e., discord) discovery, both based on the symbolic discretization and grammatical inference.
+My next research project combines my work on recurrent behaviors discovery and spatio-temporal data ming aiming at activity classification.

-Currently, I am working as a bioinformatics software engineer bridging two research laboratories: MIAT and L'IPREM; there, I am responsible for the design and implementation of NGS data mining tools used in a research project concerned with the structure and function of microbial communities (FUNHYMAT).
+Currently, I am working as a bioinformatics software engineer at MIAT INRA on genomics data mining.
 Previously, I have worked in a number of research projects.
-In 3SR project, I was responsible for the identification and annotation of SNPs in sheep genome; at ENSAT, I was involved in the identification of genes involved in the fruit ripening; at INRIA Rennes I have designed and implemented a high-throughput sequence classification pipeline for G protein-coupled receptors (GPRs) based on the finite state machines.
+In FUNHYMAT I performed bioinformatics analysis of structure and function of microbial communities, in 3SR I was responsible for the identification and annotation of SNPs in sheep genome; at ENSAT, I was involved in the identification of genes involved in the fruit ripening; at INRIA Rennes I have designed and implemented a high-throughput sequence classification pipeline for G protein-coupled receptors (GPRs) based on the finite state machines.
 I also worked for LANL, DOE-JGI on NGS sequencing data analysis and genome finishing, and for RCUH, Hawaii on the transgenic papaya genome assembly.

 senin [at] hawaii.edu